golemfactory/golem-architecture/arch-snapshot/arch.md

 Agreement.
 While this is not mandatory, it is encouraged as it can provide valuable context for the other party, serving as diagnostic information or for other purposes.

 The [Agreement](#agreement) can be terminated when either party chooses to end it.
-The reasons for termination are outlined in the
-Agreement, and different market negotiation protocols may permit termination for various reasons.
-Below is a non-exhaustive list of potential causes for termination:
+Core Network doesn't enforce any specific termination rules, so the Agreement should clearly define the conditions under which termination is permitted.
+Below is a non-exhaustive list of possible reasons for termination:
 - The Agreement expires if it was established for a fixed duration.
 - The Requestor Agent no longer needs the [resources](#resource) or has completed the computations.
 - One of the parties violates the terms of the Agreement, such as: